redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 #### Install Red Hat Authorino Operator

-In order to front services with Auth{n,z}, Authorino provides an authorization proxy (using Istio Envoy) for publicly  exposed [KServe inference endpoint](https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.11/html/serving_models/serving-large-models_serving-large-models#manually-adding-an-authorization-provider_serving-large-models).
-You can enable token authorization for models that you expose outside the platform to ensure that only authorized parties can make inference requests to models.
+In order to front services with Auth{n,z}, Authorino provides an authorization proxy (using Envoy) for publicly  exposed [KServe inference endpoint](https://access.redhat.com/documentation/en-us/red_hat_openshift_ai_self-managed/2.11/html/serving_models/serving-large-models_serving-large-models#manually-adding-an-authorization-provider_serving-large-models).
+You can enable token authorization for models that you expose outside the platform to ensure that only authorized parties can make inference requests.

 Create subscription for the Authorino Operator